sonatype-nexus-community/nexus-repository-helm/README.md

     mvn clean package

-If everything checks out, the bundle for Helm should be available in the `target` folder
+If everything checks out, the bundle for Helm should be available in the `target` folder.

+In the examples below, substitute `0.0.12` with the current version of the helm format plugin.

 #### Build with Docker